ILAIYADEEPAN/Correlation_Regression/README.md

-# Result
+# Result:
 The Correlation and regression for data analysis of object from feeder using probability distribution are calculated